-We have funded the design and creation of the information, resources and tools here to help primary schools plan, deliver and measure career-related learning.
+This platform has been designed to provide information, resources and tools to help primary schools plan, deliver and measure career-related learning.

 Our platform provides teachers and school leaders with high-quality resources that can be used to embed and deliver career-related learning.
 The resources are free for you to download and most are from organisations that have been funded to test what works at primary, as well as other trusted providers.
 Resources include: